 Capacity Terminology

-This Statement contains terminology relating to Entry Capacity which is used in the Licence for the purposes of distinguishing between National Grid’s capacity obligations and revenue treatments.
+This Statement contains terminology relating to Entry Capacity which is used in the Licence for the purposes of distinguishing between National Gas Transmission’s capacity obligations and revenue treatments.
 It should be noted that although this terminology exists, it does not change the capacity products that Shipper Users procure through established UNC processes e.g. Firm NTS Entry Capacity and Interruptible NTS Entry Capacity.

 The terminology and relationships relating to Firm Entry Capacity are provided below to assist the reader in interpreting this Statement.